 For Miller and his followers—the Millerites—the Great Disappointment set them back a bit.
 But they weren’t going to give up easily.

-They dove back into the Bible, back into the prophecy of Daniel.
-They knew the 2,300 day prophecy meant something, just not the coming of Christ.
+His followers dove back into the Bible, back into the prophecy of Daniel.
+They knew the 2,300-day prophecy meant something, just not the coming of Christ.

 Though Miller was wrong about the timing of the Second Coming, it spurred the formation of the Adventist Movement.
 It was still evident that Jesus was indeed returning to earth, just as He had promised in the Gospels (John 14).

 And it was their studies and curiosity that helped establish a church that would continue to prepare themselves and the world for Christ’s return.

 After leaving the sea, Bates found William Miller and his teachings.
 He began working with Miller to educate people on the biblical truths Miller and his followers discovered.
 Bates became a successful Millerite preacher, and even through the Great Disappointment, his faith in God didn’t waver.

 In fact, he believed in the Advent Movement so much that he ended up putting his entire life’s savings toward its growth.

 In 1846, Bates wrote a piece about the biblical seventh-day Sabbath.
 James and Ellen White read his article, and from it, they accepted the belief of the Sabbath.